 The Neuron is West Virginia’s quarterly Journal of Science and Research.
 It contains articles about research happening in West Virginia, stories about researcher and other state-wide science-related news.
 Visit the Library for recent issues.

-To begin receiving printed copies of future Neurons by mail, contact Amanda Ramey with your name, mailing address and e-mail address.
+To begin receiving upcoming printed editions of The Neuron by mail, contact Angela Sundstrom with your name, mailing address and e-mail address.

 The Neurite magazine is designed to inspire students like you to become more interested in a STEM field for your future career.
 We hope you’ll also be excited to read about what’s happening right here in your state!
-The Neurite is an extension of The Neuron – West Virginia’s quarterly science and research magazine.
+The Neurite is an extension of The Neuron—West Virginia’s quarterly science and research magazine.
 Visit wvresearch.org to read more about STEM-related news and events.
-If you, or someone you know, would like more info about us or like a free subscription to The Neuron magazine, contact Editor Amanda Ramey at firstname.lastname@example.org.
+If you, or someone you know, would like more info about us or would like a free subscription to The Neurite, contact us at firstname.lastname@example.org.

 Nanooze, a publication dedicated to getting kids excited about science – with an emphasis on nanotechnology – has released its second West Virginia edition.
 The magazine, which is sent to eighth graders throughout the state, gives young West Virginia students access to a national science magazine tailored to the state’s scientists and technology research.